California State University-Channel Islands Nursing Programs - NCLEX Passing Rates and Program Rankings

 The nursing school at California State University-Channel Islands is a public institution located in Camarillo, California.
 Its nursing programs are accredited by CCNE.

-Degree types you can earn at California State University-Channel Islands include Family Nurse Practitioner, Nurse Educator and Registered Nursing, and the school provides it offerings to students via campus formats.
-The level of nursing programs offered to nursing students include Bachelor, Master and RN to BSN level degrees.
+Degree types you can earn at California State University-Channel Islands include Family Nurse Practitioner, Nurse Educator and Registered Nursing, and the school provides its offerings to students via campus formats.
+The level of nursing programs offered to nursing students include Bachelor Degree, Master Degree and RN to BSN level degrees.

-Out of 134 nursing schools in California, the nursing program at California State University-Channel Islands ranks #1000036 in the state, and out of more than 1,700 nursing programs nationally, it ranks #1000142.
-It's 3-year average NCLEX passing rate is 97.00%, giving the California State University-Channel Islands an overall grade of A.
+Out of 134 nursing schools in California, the nursing program at California State University-Channel Islands ranks #18 in the state, and out of more than 1,700 nursing programs nationally, it ranks #117.
+It's 3-year average NCLEX-RN passing rate is 95.51%, giving the California State University-Channel Islands an overall grade of A.

 Nursing Program Stats at a Glance for California State University-Channel Islands